 But Cole was resilient, and put his nose to the grindstone.
 Instead of wallowing in self-pity, Cole set to work in 1958, performing and recording more than he ever had in his career thus far.

 An early success in 1958 was the film St. Louis Blues, made the year before but released in April 1958.
 It was a biopic about the blues pioneer W.C.
 Handy, and Cole starred as Handy in the film, performing his songs alongside other African-American stars like Pearl Bailey, Eartha Kitt, Ella Fitzgerald, and Mahalia Jackson.

 The film was a bit of a flop.
 But what Cole lacked in acting skills, he more than made up for in musical skills.
 The album that resulted, recorded in January 1958, featured some of his best work with arranger Nelson Riddle.
 Cole is equal parts soulful and refined, adapting the sounds of his roots in the Chicago blues to a more nuanced pop style.
-On the album, he recorded a number of W.C.
-Handy songs, including "St. Louis Blues" and "Memphis Blues."

 Nat King Cole’s follow up to this album, recorded in February 1958, brought him south of the border.
 The album Cole Espanol was one of the first albums by a North American star aimed directly at the Latin American audience.
 The idea came from his Honduran-born manager Carlos Gastel, who wanted to capitalize on Cole’s growing international fame.

 Now, Cole didn’t speak a lick of Spanish, and had to learn the lyrics phonetically.
 Cole Espanol was a huge hit, making Cole a star in Latin America.
 He recorded a follow-up a year later, the album A Mis Amigos.